neurodata/ProgLearn/docs/tutorials.rst

 Tutorials
 *********

-The following tutorials highlight what one can do with the ``proglearn`` package.
+The following tutorials highlight what one can do with the ``ProgLearn`` package.

 .. toctree::
     :maxdepth: 1

-    tutorials/Installation-and-Package-Setup-Tutorial
+    tutorials/installation_guide
     tutorials/xor_nxor_exp
     tutorials/label_shuffle_exp
     tutorials/random_class_exp